 Diagnosis

-Diagnosis:- Lung cancer diagnosis begins with imaging tests by tissue confirmation via biopsy.
+Diagnosis: Lung cancer diagnosis begins with imaging tests followed by tissue confirmation via biopsy.
 Staging then determines the cancer’s extent using the TNM system to guide treatment.

 Diagnostic Methods

-Diagnostic Methods:- Initial screening often involves chest X-rays or low-dose CT scans to detect suspicious masses.
-Confirmatory biopsies include bronchoscopy for central tomors, CT-guided needle biopsy for peripheral lesions, or endobronchial ultrasound (EBUS) to sample lymph nodes and tumors.
+Diagnostic Methods: Initial screening often involves chest X-rays or low-dose CT scans to detect suspicious masses.
+Confirmatory biopsies include bronchoscopy for central tumors, CT-guided needle biopsy for peripheral lesions, or endobronchial ultrasound (EBUS) to sample lymph nodes and tumors.

 Staging Process

-Staging Process:- Staging uses CT, PET, MIR scans and sometimes mediastinoscopy to assess tumor size (T), Lymph node involvement (N), and metastasis (M).
+Staging Process: Staging uses CT, PET, and MIR scans and sometimes mediastinoscopy to assess tumor size (T), lymph node involvement (N), and metastasis (M).
 NSCLC follows stages I to IV, while SCLC uses limited or extensive categories.

 Prevention Measures